Approximation by Quad Meshes in Laguerre Geometry: Smooth L-nets and L-conjugacy

-\begin{remark} Our derivations did not use the fact that hyperplanes $P$ and therefore normals $N$ are isotropic.
+\begin{remark} The above results and their proofs remain true without the assumptions that hyperplanes $P$ and therefore normals $N$ are isotropic and the net is space-like or light-like.
 Hence, here we have a more general concept of conjugacy with respect to an attached set of tangent hyperplanes $P$.
-Moreover, L-conjugacy is clearly a concept of projective geometry, as is true for ordinary conjugacy in surface theory. \end{remark}
+Moreover, L-conjugacy is clearly a concept of projective geometry, as is true for ordinary conjugacy in surface theory.
+We plan to return to this generalization in future work. \end{remark}